 - We will endeavour to stagger the use of shared indoor spaces such as dining event space and lounges as much as possible and clean and disinfect them between uses.

-- Service points will be increased for with a queueing system with a one-way system in place and hand sanitiser stations placed at the entrance.
+- Service points will be increased with a one-way system in place and hand sanitiser stations placed at the entrance.

-- For services not included in your event attendees are asked to exchange cash or card payments by placing them on a receipt tray or on the counter rather than by hand to avoid direct hand-to-hand contact.
+- For services not included in your event, attendees are asked to exchange card payments to avoid direct hand-to-hand contact.

 - Frequently touched surfaces such as pens, counters, or hard surfaces will be cleaned and disinfected between use.

 - Where necessary physical guides, such as tape on floors or signs on walls will be displayed to ensure that individuals remain at least 1 metre apart when waiting in line to order or pick up.

 - Businesses selling food or drink (including cafes, bars, pubs and restaurants), social clubs, casinos, bowling alleys, amusement arcades (and other indoor leisure centres or facilities), funfairs, theme parks, adventure parks and activities, and bingo halls, must be closed between 10pm and 5am.
 This will include takeaways but delivery services can continue after 10pm (from 24 September).

 - In licensed premises, food and drink must be ordered from, and served at, a table.